Have you spent money in the Google Play Store?

 If you are uncertain about your answers to the above, visit the FAQ page.

-If your answer to each question is YES then you are likely automatically included in Liz’s claim unless you chose to opt-out of the claim and informed Liz of that choice by 28 November 2022.
+If your answer to each question is YES then you are likely automatically included in Liz’s claim unless you chose to opt-out of the claim for purchases between 19 July 2022 and 30 January 2026 and inform Liz of that choice by 15 May 2026.

-Liz’s application for a Collective Proceedings Order was granted by the Tribunal on 18 July 2022.
+In July 2022, Liz’s application for a Collective Proceedings Order was granted by the Tribunal.
 This means that Liz’s claim will proceed to trial unless it is settled beforehand, on behalf of the class.
 The Collective Proceedings Order can be accessed here and the corresponding judgment of the Competition Appeal Tribunal can be accessed here.